pubnub/pubnub-mcp-server/resources/sdk_docs/dart_overview.md

 9    userId: UserId('myUniqueUserId'),
 10  ),
 11);

 ```

-For more information, refer to the Configuration section of the SDK documentation.
+See Configuration for more details.

 ### Set up event listeners

+Use listeners to handle messages and presence events.

 - Flutter app development
 - Non-Flutter platforms

-In Flutter, add listeners in `setupPubNub()`:
+Flutter setup in `setupPubNub()`:

 ```
 `1void setupPubNub() {